• Skip to main content

 Below are the new words used in the example sentence.

 This is a typical usage of “nagai”.
-In this example, it works as a complement.
+In this example, it works as the complement in the sentence.
 Like other adjectives, however, it can also work as a modifier in front of a noun.
 For example, we can say “watashi no nagai kami” to mean ‘my long hair’ in Japanese.
 It’s worth knowing, I think.
 Anyway, when we want to say “long” in Japanese, “nagai” is a very good option.

 So far, I’ve explained the definition and meaning of “nagai” and how to use it through the example sentence.
 In the rest part of this blog post, I will explain its major conjugations.
 The first one is “nagakunai”.